arkency/posts/posts/2017-09-27-using-state-machine-with-event-sourced-entities-ruby.md

   end
 ```

-If you try to call it in other state, you will get `NoMethodError`.
-On the other hand the exception won't be as good as our custom exception which clearly shows line number.
-It's easier to have a look at that line of code and understand the a method was called in an invalid state than understand a `NoMethodError` without any meaningful info.
+If you try to call it in another state, you will get `NoMethodError`.
+On the other hand, the exception won't be as good as our custom exception which clearly shows line number.
+It's easier to have a look at that line of code and understand that a method was called in an invalid state compared to understanding a `NoMethodError` without any meaningful info.

 It is possible to define a method in 2 states only: